OjAy-stack/Flatten-Nested-JSON-Column/README.md

-# 🧾 Flatten Nested JSON Column
+# ETL Flatten Nested JSON Column

 This Python project transforms a CSV file with a nested JSON column (`line_items`) into a flat table where each nested item is unpacked into its own row — perfect for analysis and visualisation.